jenithapatel/deeplearning-for-histone-mods/README.md

 **Tokenization.** Each nucleotide is mapped to a small integer (`A→1`, `C→2`, `G→3`, `T→4`, `N→5`, with `0` reserved for padding).
 Sequences shorter than 500 bp are right-padded with the `N` token; longer ones are truncated.
 This produces input tensors of shape `(batch, 500)` that feed straight into a learned embedding layer.

-**Label vector.** For every sequence we build a length-10 binary vector — one slot per mark.
+**Label vector.** For every sequence, we build a length-10 binary vector with one slot per mark.

 **Mask vector.** Alongside the label vector we keep a length-10 binary mask: `1` if that mark was observed for this sequence, `0` otherwise.
 This mask gets used in two places: